nelsopet/Tree_Spectral_Library/README.md

     /Scripts/2_Image_processing/Headwall6_Preprocess_viz_image.R

 After running these scripts, the outputs include the relectance for each pixel from the canopies digitized from images.
+These data can be found in the MSGC_DATA directory (PEF example is shown here).

-    M:/MSGC...
+    M:/MSGC_DATA/PEF-Demerit/Spectral_libraries/

 After cleaning and pre-processing, the reflectance data can be summarized and visualized in various ways.
 Below is a summary of the